Chocolate Coconut Butterfly Buns

-I think it’s a shame that the butterfly bun is usually confined to children’s birthdays, when they look so pretty – so here’s a slightly more elegant version, perfect for a grown-up tea party.
-The combination of chocolate and coconut is always dreamy, so this recipe makes use of Sugar and Crumbs Chocolate Coconut Cocoa Powder for the cupcakes and Sugar and Crumbs Coconut Icing Sugar for the icing.
+I think it’s a shame that the butterfly bun is usually confined to children’s birthdays when they look so pretty, so here’s a slightly more elegant version, perfect for a grown-up tea party.
+The combination of chocolate and coconut is always dreamy, so this recipe makes use of Sugar and Crumbs Chocolate Coconut Natural Flavoured Cocoa Powder (or any flavour of your choice) for the cupcakes and Sugar and Crumbs Coconut Natural Flavoured Icing Sugar for the icing.

 - Prep Time : 40 minutes